Magnavox Odyssey Video Game Unit, 1972

 - Description

-- Since Odyssey had no graphic capabilities other than the ability to change the color of the background, Magnavox included translucent color overlays to provide settings and game boards.
-Perhaps most surprising to modern gamers, Odyssey also came with nonelectronic game accessories such as dice, decks of cards, play money, and poker chips.
-These accessories were possibly included to make Odyssey more like games that currently existed.
-However, as the success of Pong later proved, video games, even in this early primitive state, could stand on their own without physical accessories.
+- Since the Odyssey had limited graphic capabilities and displayed only a few small white blocks and a vertical line on the screen, Magnavox included translucent color overlays to provide settings and layouts for the games.
+Perhaps most surprising to modern gamers, the Odyssey also came with nonelectronic game accessories such as dice, decks of cards, play money, and poker chips.
+These accessories were possibly included to make the Odyssey more like the physical games that existed at the time.

-- With less that 200,000 units sold, Magnavox Odyssey was not considered a commercial success, especially in comparison with Pong’s runaway popularity.
+- With approximately 350,000 units sold, Magnavox Odyssey was not considered a commercial success, especially in comparison with Pong’s runaway popularity.
 Among the contributing factors, poor marketing played a large role.
 Many potential consumers were under the impression—sometimes encouraged by Magnavox salesmen—that Odyssey would only work on Magnavox television sets.
-Despite these setbacks, Magnavox Odyssey and its inventor Ralph Baer paved the way for all video game systems to come.
+Despite these setbacks, Magnavox Odyssey made its mark by starting the video game console industry.

 - Location